inrupt/solid-client-authn-js/README.md

 # Solid JavaScript Authentication - solid-client-authn

+**This is a fork of [inrupt/solid-client-authn-js](https://github.com/inrupt/solid-client-authn-js) that includes support for [Web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).**
+**If you don't need Web worker support, it is recommended to use Inrupt's original [inrupt/solid-client-authn-js](https://github.com/inrupt/solid-client-authn-js) packages.**
+_The motivation for this fork can be found here: https://github.com/rubensworks/solid-client-authn-js/pull/1802_

 `solid-client-authn` is a suite of libraries to manage the authentication required to access protected resources on Solid servers.
 The libraries share a common API and include different modules for different deployment environments: